Family Platycnemididae

 Abdomen Length 30-32mm

-This is a species from Ilam in east Nepal.
+This is a species from Ilam in eastern Nepal.
 The male is characterized by the bright red stripes on its black thorax with narrow yellow stripes laterally.
-The abdomen is bright red to the basal 1/3 of segment 7 the rest black including the anal appendages.
+The abdomen is bright red to the basal 1/3 of segment 7, the rest black, including the anal appendages.
 The female is a yellow and orange version of the male.
 They are not as common in Nepal as other Calicnemia relatives.
 These were photographed in May before the monsoon.

 Male